 North Greenville Food Crisis Ministry: This is a regionally supported non profit, incorporated emergency food distribution ministry staffed by volunteers which provides food for individuals or families who are experiencing severe financial hardships.
 A family may also receive help with utilities, rent, or medicine once a year.
 Many Trinity members serve in various aspects of this ministry to the community.

-TR Habitat for Humanity project: Habitat for Humanity is a non profit, nondenominational Christian Housing Organization which builds simple, decent, affordable houses in partnership with those who lack adequate shelter.
-Trinity has been active in initiating the Travelers Rest Habitat project in collaboration with other community churches and businesses.
+Greenville Habitat for Humanity project: Habitat for Humanity is a non profit, nondenominational Christian Housing Organization which builds simple, decent, affordable houses in partnership with those who lack adequate shelter.
 Members have assisted in the actual construction of houses, in providing food for the work crews, providing financial support and organizational support in the building of the first three habitat houses in TR.

 Angel Tree: This is an annual project designed to provide Christmas gifts to children within the Travelers Rest community who would not otherwise receive gifts.
 A tree in the church foyer is decorated with ornaments describing gifts needed.
 Congregation members and friends take the ornaments, purchase the gifts and return them to the church for distribution to the children.